Almighty-Mose/gunsafe/NOTES.md

   + Accessory entries are links that pull open a separate drawer containing information

 # MUST USE JS TO RENDER A FORM TO CREATE RESOURCE DYNAMICALLY
-  Use the firearm's new form
-    Will dynamically append to the index page
   Use accessory's new form
-    Will dynamically append to a firearm show sidebar
+    + Will dynamically append to a firearm show sidebar

 # MUST USE JS MODEL OBJECTS
-  Need to have one prototype method
+  + Need to have one prototype method
   + Firearm's make + model